blokks/legacy-docs/src/content/custom-themes/animations.md

   transform: scale3d(0.9, 0.9, 1);
 }
 ```
 You can configure your `animation` by setting its sub-properties.
 This lets you tweak the timing, duration, and other details of how the animation sequence should progress.

-Find out [more about CSS animation](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations/Using_CSS_animations).
+<span class='note'>Note: If you want to learn more about CSS animations, visit the [Mozilla documentation on CSS animations](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations/Using_CSS_animations).</span>

 {{< video src="videos/animation-animating-modals.mp4" width="1628" height="1072" title="Animating modals & alerts" >}}